 Do you require prior experience in museums?

 Yes.
-We require at least six months paid or volunteer experience within a museum or related setting prior to your program application.
+We require at least six months paid, volunteer, or internship experience within a museum or related setting prior to your program application.
 Experience in progress at time of application is OK.
-This not only gives you a behind-the-scenes look at museum operations and areas of work, but also helps you determine an emphasis when matriculated into the Program.
+This not only gives you a behind-the-scenes look at museum operations and areas of work, but also helps you determine an emphasis and streamline your courses when matriculated into the Program.